 Under the 2011 Fixed-term Parliaments Act (FTPA) elections are due to be held every five years and so the official date for the next election is scheduled to be held on 5 May 2022.

-The ability to call for the dissolution of Parliament used to be a Royal Prerogative power that was exercised on the advice of the Prime Minister, but the introduction of the Fixed-term Parliaments Act (FTPA) in 2011 removed the Prime Minister’s ability to call an election at a time of their choosing.
-It is now up to Parliament.
+The ability to call for the dissolution of Parliament and an election used to be a Royal Prerogative power that was exercised on the advice of the Prime Minister.
+However, the introduction of the FTPA removed the Prime Minister’s ability to call an election at a time of their choosing.
+Triggering an early election now requires a vote in Parliament.

 Under the FTPA, there are two ways in which an early election can be called: if the Government tables a Commons vote for a new election or a vote of no confidence in the Government.

 Under the FTPA, if the Government tabled a motion for an early election it requires at least two-thirds of all MPs in the Commons (434 MPs) to vote in favour.
 Prime Minister Theresa May used this mechanism on 19 April 2017 to trigger the election on 8 June 2017.